Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Recognizing Lack of Commitment

-* Phrases that demonstrate noncommitment:
+* Phrases that demonstrate non commitment:
 	* Need/Should
 	* Hope/wish
 	* Lets